Massachusetts Recruits 1,000 'Contact Tracers' To Battle COVID-19

 In an ideal scenario, everyone who's been in close contact with someone who is positive would be tested, even if the person receiving the call does not have symptoms.
 But Massachusetts, like most states, still doesn't have the capacity to do that.
 As of April 12, 2020, at least 25,475 people had tested positive.
 There were 6,499 tests conducted daily, on average, in Massachusetts last week.

+Anyone who has had close contact with someone who is positive will be asked to quarantine for 14 days, even if they get tested and are negative.
+That's because the incubation period for the coronavirus is believed to be up to two weeks.
+Close contact here is defined as spending 15 minutes or more within six feet of someone who has tested positive for the coronavirus.

-Public health experts say many more tests for the coronavirus are needed to cover everyone who will be identified by this project.
+Public health experts say many more tests will be needed to cover everyone who will be identified by this project.
 And waiting up to five days for the test's results, as some people still do, is a problem.

 "The delay in how long it takes to get the results remains too long to make contact tracing very effective," says Dr. Sandro Galea, dean of the School of Public Health at Boston University.